 ■ Cost -- This material is sold under several trade names and package sizes, but ask for a generic version of the product in 1.6 oz packaging of 75% WSP (water soluble powder) labeled for treating adelgids.
 A four-pack typically costs between $35 and $50 and treats an average of 181 diameter inches.
 Using the do-it-yourself option and assuming a cost of $37.50 per four-pack (including tax) , treatment cost ranges from $.14 to $.41 per diameter inch, and compared to an average of $1.00 - $4.00 per diameter inch for professional treatment.
 See "Other Economical Formulations of Imidacloprid" below for some even more cost-effective options.
 The Hemlock Help Line 706-429-8010 can assist you in finding the most appropriate product and source.

-Additional Imidacloprid products have recently come to our attention that are more economical than the powdered ones for large treatment projects.
-The 2F and 2L formulations listed below are flowable or liquid products containing either 21.4% or 22.6% Imidacloprid, are sold in a 1-gallon container, cost the same as a generic case of Imidacloprid 75 WSP, but contain more active ingredient (2 pounds or 907 grams as opposed to 1.2 pounds or 544 grams in a case of Imidacloprid 75 WSP).
+There are several generic liquid/flowable Imidacloprid products that are even more economical than the generic powders for large treatment projects.
+The 2F and 2L formulations listed below are flowable or liquid products containing either 21.4% or 22.6% Imidacloprid, are sold in a 1-gallon container, cost the same as a generic case of Imidacloprid 75 WSP, but contain more active ingredient (2 pounds or 907 grams compared to 1.2 pounds or 544 grams in a case of Imidacloprid 75 WSP) so they go farther for the same cost.
 They are labeled for adelgids, are not restricted use products, and can be used for either foliar or soil application.

 Don’t let the 21.4% or 22.6% strength mislead you.
 When these products are mixed with the proper amount of water, they yield the same concentration of active ingredient per ounce of solution as the 75 WSP.
 And since they're liquid, they mix more readily and tend not to fall out of suspension and clog an injector as quickly.
 Mixing and dosing instructions for these products are included in the Treatment Instructions section on the Resources page.
 Click here for their product labels and MSDS.